Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 SleazyWorld Go

-R&B Song of the Year
+R&B Song Of The Year

-“BREAK MY SOUL” – Beyoncé
+‘BREAK MY SOUL’ – Beyoncé

-“Free Mind” – Tems
+‘Free Mind’ – Tems

-“I Hate U” – SZA
+‘I Hate U’ – SZA

-“Smokin Out The Window” – Bruno Mars, Anderson .Paak, Silk Sonic
+‘Smokin Out The Window’ – Bruno Mars, Anderson .Paak, Silk Sonic

-R&B Artist of the Year
+R&B Artist Of The Year

 Blxst